"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 In terms of drone type, the market is categorized into rotary-wing drones, fixed-wing drones, and hybrid VTOL drones.

-Rotary-wing drones segments dominate the market during the forecast period.
+Rotary-wing drones segments is projecteed to dominate the market with a share of 66.49% in 2026.
 Due to day-to-day inspections happen inches from energized lines, flare stacks, bridges, rooftops where a steady hover and fine attitude control matter more than range.
 Multirotors launch anywhere, hold position safely in tight spaces, and swap payloads without changing airframes.
 That makes them the default choice for utilities, oil & gas, rail, and telecom especially as “drone-in-a-box” programs shift work from field crews to remote ops centers.

 For instance, in February 2025, DJI introduced Dock 3, a vehicle-mountable, 24/7 drone-in-a-box system paired with new Matrice 4-series multirotor and positioned for enterprise inspection and remote operations.